pulsejet/ferrous/README.md

 6. Export data to spreadsheet

 ## Usage
 The project can be built directly with the dotnet sdk used by `Ferrous.csproj`.
 It is recommended to use the client supplied, since development of the server takes place in close co-ordination with it.
-The client needs to be built separately, and traffic not relevant for the server is passed to `localhost:4200`, where the client should be served.
+During development the client needs to be built and served separately, and traffic not relevant for the server is passed to `localhost:4200`, where the client should be served.
+For production, `dotnet publish` will automatically run the build script for `ClientApp` and the client will be bundled with the application, which can then be deployed directly, preferably behind an SSL reverse proxy.

 ## Contributing
 Pull requests and issues are welcome, as long as a few constraints are followed: